FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-campaign.md

 Feedback campaigns can be displayed using `ff-campaign-feedbacktext` elements.
 There may be multiple elements and they can be placed anywhere in the document.

 Through the `label` attribute you define which campaigns can be displayed by the element.
-The attribute's value must match one of the campaigns' **labels** that are defined in FACT-Finder.
+The attribute's value must match one of the campaigns' **labels** that are defined in FactFinder.
 If multiple campaigns are configured to target the same **label**, the `ff-campaign-feedbacktext` element with the corresponding `label` will serve as the outlet to all these campaigns.

 Remember that a campaign's trigger condition must still be satisfied before it can be displayed by `ff-campaign-feedbacktext`.
-If multiple campaigns targeting the same **label** are triggered simultaneously, the campaign appearing last in the FACT-Finder response will be displayed.
+If multiple campaigns targeting the same **label** are triggered simultaneously, the campaign appearing last in the FactFinder response will be displayed.

 The only necessary data binding is `{{text}}`.